 Since business analytics quantify values, making it visible and measurable, transparency is seen in every operation or process.
 Communication is open, clarity is achieved, and accountability is defined.

-Adopting business analytics in business operations is truly the key for companies especially if they want to stay competitive and ahead of the game.
+Adopting business analytics in business operations is truly important to companies especially if they want to stay competitive and ahead of the game.

 Picture Attribution: “Analytics Word Representing Optimize Text And Collecting” by Stuart Miles/Freedigitalphotos.net